 - You can paint after the glue dries or right away – it shouldn’t make a difference!

-- Use some cardboard underneath your cardstock to avoid getting your counter or table wet as the liquid watercolor will seep through a bit.
+- Use some cardboard or an art tray underneath your cardstock to avoid getting your counter or table wet as the liquid watercolor will seep through a bit.

 Now watch the magic!
 As you gently tap your salt with the paintbrush, the salt will soak up the watercolor from your brush and spread like magic!